touchlab/KaMPKit/README.md

 > ## Touchlab's Hiring!
 >
 > We're looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
-Come join the remote-first team putting KMM in production.
+Come join the fully distributed team putting KMM in production.
 [More info here](https://go.touchlab.co/careers-gh).

 ## Getting Help